CryDotCom/Frames2Vid/README.md

 ### Step 3: Run the Script
 open your terminal inside the directory you download the files to/moved them to.

+> shift-rightclick the folder "open powershell/terminal window here" (that should open the terminal at the right place)
+> or select the folder manually by `cd "your folder path"` e.g. `cd "C:\Frames2Vid"`

 now run the following command to start the script:
 ```bash
 python make_frame_animation.py